I'm Honey!

 “Kindness costs you nothing.” -Irish Proverb

-Darlings, what if I told you there was ONE thing you could do EVERYDAY that would help you feel less worried, lower your blood pressure AND flood your body with calmness?
+Darlings, what if I told you there was one thing you could do every day that would help you feel less worried, lower your blood pressure, and flood your body with calmness?
 There is!

 The History of Women and Random Acts of Kindness

 As urban lore has it, author Anne Herbert wrote the phrase “practice random kindness and senseless acts of beauty” on a placemat in 1982.
 Eleven years later, Herbert published a collection of true stories about acts of kindness, Random Kindness and Senseless Acts of Beauty.
-Her bumper-sticker-worthy phrase has sparked groups of random strangers all over the the world who do nothing but random acts of kindness to other strangers.
+Her bumper-sticker-worthy phrase has sparked groups of random strangers all over the world who do nothing but random acts of kindness to other strangers.

-Of course, as women, we already know the power of nurturing, the power of feeling connected and it turns out, RAOK benefit us as much – or even more – than the person receiving the gesture.
-What I didn’t know is that even people who witness RAOK get benefits from seeing someone be kind of someone else.
+Of course, as women, we already know the power of nurturing and the power of feeling connected.
+It turns out, random acts of kindness benefit us as much — or even more — than the person receiving the gesture!
+What I didn’t know is that even people who witness RAoK get benefits from seeing someone be kind to someone else.
 Isn’t that magical?
-And it has a multiplier effect, because the more kindness people experience, the more people “paid it forward.”
-Kindness begets kindness!
-Sometimes in the bustle of our busy lives, it’s hard to remember kindness as we rush around, so I’ve selected a few of my favorites to share with you.
+And it has a multiplier effect, because the more kindness people experience, the more people “pay it forward.”

 One Good Deed Begets More Good Deeds